andrewjahn/AndysBrainBook/docs/FunctionalConnectivity/CONN_ShortCourse/CONN_01_FSL_Demo.rst

 Now let's see whether we can replicate one of the most well-known functional connectivity networks, the so-called **Default Mode Network**.
 This network is a pattern of correlated regions, primarily the ventromedial prefrontal cortex and the posterior cingulate cortex.
 Use the "Voxel location" fields to enter values of X=32, Y=53, and Z=16, and use this voxel as a seed for another functional connectivity analysis.
 What do you notice about the resulting correlation map?

 .. figure:: 01_FSL_DMN.png

+  The Default Mode Network, showing high correlation between the ventromedial prefrontal cortex and posterior cingulate cortex nodes.
+This map can be saved as its own image by clicking on the disk icon next to the correlation map that has been generated.
+You can then convert this to a z-score using Fisher's r-to-z transform, and use those transformed images as input into a group-level analysis.

+Next Steps
+**********

+Now that you have an idea of what functional connectivity is and how we generate correlation maps, you are ready to begin learning about the CONN toolbox.
+Click ``Next`` to learn about how to first download the data we will be analyzing with CONN.